Alex313031/gn-xp/docs/reference.md

   One use for write_file is to write a list of inputs to an script that might be too long for the command line.
 However, it is preferable to use response files for this purpose.
 See "gn help response_file_contents".

-  TODO(brettw) we probably need an optional third argument to control list formatting.
 ```

 #### **Arguments**